Remod-org/Stacks/README.md

 # Stacks
 Get or set stack sizes by item name, held item, or category

+### Permissions

+ - stacks.admin -- Allow use of commands for players who are not also admins.
+Normally, you will not need to issue this to anyone.

 ### Commands
 All commands currently require admin